-- (a) The provisions of this Development Code shall be administered and enforced by the Community Development Director, unless specified otherwise. - (b) This official and his/her designees shall have the right to enter upon any premises at any reasonable time prior to the issuance of certificate of occupancy for the purpose of making inspections of buildings or premises necessary in carrying out his/her duties in the enforcement of this ordinance. - (c) The Community Development Director or designee shall have the authority to approve the following minor alterations of zoning conditions provided such alterations would not change the purpose intended for such zoning condition(s) and would not adversely affect county services or other property. - (1) Building relocation, curb cut relocation and traffic circulation changes due to topographic, environmental or other design factors; - (2) Parking design; and - (3) Utility relocation. - (d) Amendments of Zoning Conditions.
+- (a) The provisions of this Development Code shall be administered and enforced by the Community Development Director, unless specified otherwise.

+- (b) This official and his/her designees shall have the right to enter upon any premises at any reasonable time prior to the issuance of certificate of occupancy for the purpose of making inspections of buildings or premises necessary in carrying out his/her duties in the enforcement of this ordinance.

+- (c) Reserved.

+- (1)

+- (2)

+- (3)

+- (d) Amendments of Zoning Conditions.